janolaf/docs.janolaf.ca/docs/Podman/03-systemd.md

 # Generating systemd service files

-If everything is working as intended, all that is left is to generate the systemd service file, enable it and see if it works.

 If it does not already exist, create the systemd user directory in your home directory.

 ```bash